bettersg/Mendisphere/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Mindbetter is a platform that helps nonprofit mental health organisations who are struggling financially, specifically with securing grants.
+Mendisphere is a platform that helps nonprofit mental health organisations who are struggling financially, specifically with securing grants.

 <!-- Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others